ereal3478/Introduction_To_Embedded_System-Final_Project/README.md

 ## Project Description:
 Embedded system is everywhere in our daily lives.
 The sorting machine is one of the best examples that agriculture industries use in their factories while sorting fruits.
-Therefore, we'd like to implement the sorting machine in our term project.
+Therefore, we'd like to implement the sorting machine using Raspberry Pi in our term project.

 ## Main Function:
 #### Pi camera : Capture the frames for color detection.